-During the nine months ended September 28, 2002, cash and cash equivalents decreased by \$1.5 million to \$2.3 million at September 28, 2002 from \$3.8 million at December 29, 2001.
+During the nine months ended September 28, 2002, cash and cash equivalents decreased by \$2.9 million to \$3.1 million at September 28, 2002 from \$6.0 million at December 29, 2001.
 Net borrowings decreased from \$96.2 million at December 29, 2001 to \$79.5 million at September 28, 2002.

 OPERATING ACTIVITIES.
-Net cash provided by operating activities before changes in assets and liabilities was \$12.9 million in the nine months ended September 28, 2002 as compared to \$7.3 million in the prior year period.
-Net cash provided by operating activities after changes in assets and liabilities was \$16.9 million as compared to net cash provided of \$4.9 million in the prior year period.
+Net cash provided by operating activities before changes in assets and liabilities was \$15.0 million in the nine months ended September 28, 2002 as compared to \$7.3 million in the prior year period.
+Net cash provided by operating activities after changes in assets and liabilities was \$15.5 million as compared to net cash provided of \$3.3 million in the prior year period.
+Cash provided by operating activities included \$2.1 million of borrowings on subordinated notes representing unpaid interest, which is added to the principal balance of the notes consistent with financing agreements.

 During the nine months ended September 28, 2002, accounts receivable increased \$3.2 million due to increased sales.
 Inventories decreased \$2.4 million due to inventory reduction initiatives.
-Accounts payable increased \$4.6 million due to increased inventory purchases on higher volumes and management of vendor payments to enhance cash flows.
-Accrued expenses and other liabilities increased \$0.6 million primarily as a result of a \$2.1 million increase in interest accrued on the subordinated senior notes and the seller notes due Maytag, offset in part by the payment of accrued severance obligations associated with headcount reductions completed during the first half of the year.
-The interest on the subordinated notes and the notes due Maytag are paid in kind and added to the principal balance of the note, in accordance with the terms of the respective borrowing agreements.
+Accounts payable increased \$3.2 million due to increased inventory purchases on higher volumes and management of vendor payments to enhance cash flows.
+Accrued expenses and other liabilities decreased \$1.5 million primarily as a result of the payment of accrued severance obligations associated with headcount reductions completed during the first half of the year.